REX2626/Astro-Attack/README.md

 Strict Rendering (only rendering objects which will defo be on screen)

 Think about doing rotozoom as it filters the image (AA), can be costly tho

+Add transparency to particles so they can fade out

 Add friendly AI ship
 Add some basic coding interface